Village Care Project

 We can advise you on how to obtain a Passport & Tanzanian VISA that you will need to get into the country.

-We will give you a travel packet with helpful information plus dates and details on the itinerary for your flight plans.
 We are happy to help and assist, however, we are not travel agents so you will be responsible for getting to our meeting location at JRO airport in Tanzania on the same basic schedule as your trip leader.
 We will advise.

 Our guides will pick us up from the airport on the scheduled date.